Use Copy Paste Manager faster

 Tips

-• Avoid shortcuts already owned by macOS or your editor.
+• Avoid shortcuts already used by macOS, your editor, or your browser.

-• If a shortcut stops working, check Accessibility permission and app conflicts.
+• If a shortcut stops working, check Accessibility permission first, then shortcut conflicts.

 Hover & Rich Preview